alexmojaki/friendly_states/README.md

 ```

 - If your transition has any decorators, make sure that the decorated function still has the original `__annotations__` attribute.
 This is usually done by using `functools.wraps` when implementing the decorator.
 - Make sure that the object stores state the way the machine expects.
 Typically you'll be using `AttributeState` and you should make sure that `attr_name` ("state" by default) is correct.
 Note that a typical machine expects objects to have just one way of storing state - you can't use the same machine to change state stored in different attributes.
-To overcome this, see the recipes section.
+To overcome this, see the [recipe 'Dynamically changing the attribute name'](#Dynamically-changing-the-attribute-name).
 - Check that you've inherited your classes correctly.
 All states need to inherit from the machine.

 ## Recipes